baraqheart/30daysofcka/13-health-probe/note13.md

 ### Health probe
-There are 3 probes used to maintain the state and lifecycle of a pod, each which its unique abilities should be used with great precaution
+There are 3 different probes used to maintain the state and lifecycle of a pod, each which its unique abilities should be used with great precaution.

 ### LivenessProbe:
 kubelet uses this probe to know when to restart an applications that catch a